Peterson, Stanton lead Cardinals past winless 49ers

 The 49ers (0-9) remained winless under first-year head coach Kyle Shanahan.

 Rookie quarterback C.J.
-Beathard completed 15 of 30 passes for 201 yards with one interception and ran for a touchdown in his third career start for the 49ers.
+Beathard completed 24 of 51 passes with one interception and ran for a touchdown in his third career start for the 49ers.
 Quarterback Jimmy Garoppolo, who was acquired by San Francisco on Oct.
 30 from New England in a trade, suited up as Beathard’s backup, but did not play.

+The Cardinals sacked Beathard five times and had 16 total quarterback hits.

+“That’s one thing, I‘m not afraid of getting hit,” Beathard said.
+“That won’t affect me.
+Never has.
+I‘m tough, and I’ve been able to take things.
+Obviously if I‘m injured I‘m not going to force myself in there.
+But as of now I haven’t been injured.”

 The 49ers opened the second half with a 13-play, 75-yard touchdown drive capped by Beathard’s 1-yard run to cut Arizona’s lead to 14-10 with 9:43 left in the third quarter.

-Note: EditorsNote: Corrects Stanton’s statistics in second and fourth graphs, and Beathard’s stats in sixth